joausaga/reportbytwitter/README.md

 3. Citizens, which are users of the social networks where the initiative was deployed, engage by publishing posts containing the hashtags of the initiative and the challenge that are answering.
 4. As soon as participa finds posts containing the hashtags of the initiative and challenges, it collects, processes them.
 Through a tabular-based dashboard the answers are presented to the initiative's organizer.
-Features to graphically represent the answers are upcoming.
-In addition, the platform can be hacked to send the collected opinions/ideas/suggestions to an external platform.
+In addition, participa can be programed to sinchronize its content with a remote platform.

 Use Case
 -----------